Skyy93/agc_optims/README.md

 ### Usage

 To be consistent with PyTorch all arguments of the optimizer remain the same as in the standard.
 Only two parameters are added for the AGC:
 * `clipping` : Hyperparameter for the clipping of the parameter.
-Default value 1e-2, smaller batchsizes demand a higher clipping parameter
+Default value 1e-2, smaller batch sizes demand a higher clipping parameter
 * `agc_eps` : Term used in AGC to prevent grads clipped to zero, default value 1e-3

 #### SGD